 What Are the Health Benefits of Restorative Yoga?

-The physical health benefits: Weight and stress management
+The physical health benefits of restorative yoga: weight and stress management

 The physical health benefits of restorative yoga have recently taken the stage within the scientific community, giving us even more of a reason to bask in this slower-paced practice.

 Research is now backing what the yoga community has known anecdotally about the benefits of restorative yoga poses and the science behind restorative yoga.
 A recent study from the University of California, San Diego showed that overweight women who practiced restorative yoga had a notable reduction in subcutaneous fat around the midsection, relative to a group of women who engaged in regular stretching.
 Increased abdominal fat is often a byproduct of chronic stress.
 When experiencing high levels of stress over time, cortisol (a stress hormone) levels will increase, affecting our metabolism and storage of abdominal fat.
 Restorative yoga functions to dial down the sympathetic nervous system’s fight-or-flight response, the place we react from when feeling overwhelmed and unable to cope with the many demands of our lives.
 Using props to maintain the longer held poses creates a suitable environment for the parasympathetic nervous system (PNS), the relaxation response, to respond and counteract the increased levels of cortisol.
 Forward bends in a restorative sequence can involve placing the forehead on a block for head support.
 This action naturally puts pressure on the spot between the eyebrows, which helps to stimulate the vagus nerve.
 This nerve connects to the PNS, ultimately functioning to promote relaxation, digestion, and sleep--all of which are fundamental to overall health and well-being.

 Benefits of restorative yoga: A restorative practice can support the process of becoming intimate with our internal landscape, allowing us to more fully connect with our true nature and intuition.